 have a severe lung condition (such as severe asthma or severe COPD)

 are taking medicine that makes them much more likely to get infections (such as high doses of steroids)

 have a serious heart condition and are pregnant.

-As part of the general lockdown easing process, the need for the “shielding scheme” was re-evaluated and in August 2020 the scheme was paused, only to be reinstated in December with the emergence of the more transmissible coronavirus strains in the UK.
-At the end of March it was once again paused as part of lockdown easing.
+At the end of March 2021, the shielding scheme was paused as part of lockdown easing.
 Clinically extremely vulnerable people are advised to continue to take extra precautions to protect themselves and to access their vaccinations, etc.

 The Government webpage Guidance on Shielding and Protecting People Defined on Medical Grounds as Extremely Vulnerable from COVID-19 has been kept updated as the pandemic has progressed.